 Levels of care:

-Upon entering the Vestibular Rehabilitation Program, you will undergo an evaluation, which includes questions regarding the nature of your “dizziness.”
+Upon entering the Balance and Vestibular Rehabilitation Program, you will undergo an evaluation, which includes questions regarding the nature of your “dizziness.”
 Your neck motion is then checked, and a motion sensitivity test rates the dizziness intensity on a scale from zero to five while you are in a number of physical positions.
 The ocular exam is performed using goggles that magnify your eyes to make the examination easier.
 Your balance and walking ability are also evaluated.

 If, after initial evaluation, you are seen as a candidate for further therapy, Good Shepherd may use the Epley Maneuver (also known as canal repositioning) for treatment.
 As part of the Epley Maneuver, your head is quickly placed over the side of a table (while lying down), and a therapist uses various head and body positions to move dizziness-causing debris away from the ear canal.